mailpace/blog/content/blog/testing-rails-gems.md

 ## How we test the Rails Gem

 Our Rails Gem is structured with a dummy rails project embedded inside it that our tests run against.
-When we run our tests it loads up this project, sets OhMySMTP as the default delivery method and runs our tests in the context of the dummy rails app.
+When we run our tests it loads up this project, sets MailPace as the default delivery method and runs our tests in the context of the dummy rails app.

 To test against different versions of Rails, we need an easy way to change this dummy app's version of Rails, and then re-run our tests against it.